 Once the warning is noticed, processing may continue so that warning information is translated and stored as some internal mental representation.
-Considerable cognitive research on learning and memory shows that numerous factors that benefit (and reduce) the encoding of information.
-For example, one well-studied method shows that spaced presentation (distributed across different points in time) yields better encoding (and thus subsequent performance) than massed presentation (cramming) while holding constant total presentation time (Underwood, 1961).
-Thus, in some cases, the learning of safety information could be facilitated by programming systems to distribute presentations across time rather than giving them all at once.
+Considerable cognitive research on learning and memory shows that numerous factors that affect the encoding of information.
+For example, spaced presentation (distributed across different points in time) yields better encoding (and thus subsequent performance) than massed presentation (cramming) while holding constant total presentation time (Underwood, 1961).
+Thus, in some cases, programming systems to distribute presentations across time rather than giving them all at once could facilitate the learning of safety information.

-For the presentation of complex information the system could provide cognitive support by presenting the tasks in a step-by-step format.
-This could be accomplished, for example, by using a method similar to the "talking box" used in a study by Conzola and Wogalter (1999).
+Future warning systems could provide cognitive support by presenting tasks in a step-by-step manner.
+This has some similarity to the "talking box" method used in a study by Conzola and Wogalter (1999).
 When participants opened the box, a miniaturized voice system delivered a sequence of precautionary steps to be performed before installing a computer disk drive in the box.
-With safety instructions that require numerous complex steps, working memory could be overloaded if the sequence is provided in one continuous presentation.
-To provide cognitive support in this instance, the system could give carefully-timed or user-prompted instructions to reduce the likelihood of overloading the cognitive system.